turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 * ...But not *too* casual
 * Less is more -- keep it on message, longer emails may not be read
 * Double check the spelling of their name and/or their company name
-* Writing a generic email (make sure to tailor it accordingly)
+* Don't write a generic email (make sure to tailor it accordingly)
 * Don't tell your life story.
 That can come when you actually meet the person.
 Keep it short, sweet, and to the point
 * Utilize the subject line